jzhao0802/palab/functions/model_aggregation.md

 * `key`
   * Name of the column containing the key, e.g. patient_id
   * All other columns in the data frame are presumed to be model predicitons.
-* `predict.thresh`
+* `predict.quantile`
-  * The threshold above which to classify a prediction as in the positve class.
+  * The top quantile to classify a prediction as in the positve class.
   * This value must be between 0 and 1.
 * `perf.thresh`
   * The performance threshold above which a model has to perform to be included in the aggregation.